ganavijayaram/itemcatalog/README.md

 application.secret_key = 'secret'
 ```

-The original NHL Teams app that were developed on local machine needs some tweaks in order to be deployed on AWS.
+The original app that were developed on local machine needs some tweaks in order to be deployed on Digital Ocean.
 The major modifications include:
-1. Rename app.py to __init__.py
+1. Rename project.py to __init__.py
-2. Update the absolute path of client_secrets.json in __init__.py
+2. Update the absolute path of client_secrets.json in __init__.py(important)

 ### 13. Installing and Configuring PostgreSQL